dominictarr/rabin-experiment/README.md

 But how well does this compare to the approaches of npm or git in practice?

+## NOTE

+I recently realized the default settings of `rabin` don't produce very good reductions, but if you adjust them you find many more matching blocks.
+(however I need to rewrite the following experiments to present that better)

 ## experiment 1 - rabin vs npm

 Take multiple versions of some npm package, and split it up with